ccifuentesr/CARMENES-VIII/README.md

 - Directory ./: Includes all the code files named as `cif03.xxx_***.py`, where `xxx` defines the usage for the particular code ('plot', 'utilities', 'calculator', 'model').
 - Directory ./Data: Includes all necessary auxiliary files.

+The **main table** (`cif03.full_table.csv`) [190 rows, 2642 columns, 3.3 MB] contains astrometric and photometric data, fundamental parameters, and multiplicity information of all the stars in the sample and their physically bound components.

 ---

 ## Support